 ~ Australian Government Dept of Environment

 In this part of Australia, these giant creatures live in huge colonies of up to 100,000.
 When they take flight at night their numbers can blacken the sky.
 The bats are an added concern for fruit growers in the area who have no defense against the protected fruit bats.
-Evidently some fruit growers, who have covered their crops with nets, which reduces crop yields, have gone into bankruptcy.
-A few farmers have resorted to shooting or electrocuting the bats by the thousands.
 The discussion continues on how to control the flying-fox numbers.

 Flying-foxes in Bairnsdale, Victoria

 An update on the Bairnsdale, Victoria flying-foxes we met several years ago.
-It was clear that the bats were still nesting in large numbers along the Mitchell River, next to a previously quiet residential area.
-The tops of several large trees where they nest during the day were stripped bare of leaves.
-It is difficult to know but it seemed as though there were many more bats than our last visit two years ago.
+It was clear that the bats were still nesting along the Mitchell River as there were several large trees where the bats nest during the day.
+It is difficult to know but it seemed as though there were many more bats than our last visit two years ago perhaps due to bats migrating because of the increasing northern temperatures.

 Bats Winter over

 My family informs me that this may be the first winter that the bats have stayed over instead of flying north.
-The bats also seem to be moving closer to town and as a result more people are noticing them.
 There is a 137 page document outlining what the local authorities plan to do with the flying foxes who are becoming more and more of a concern.
+Many other species, not only in Australia but elsewhere, are "on the move" due to lack of habitat and food, wildfires, lack of water and rising temperatures.
+See "A Growing Need for Species to Adapt to a Changing World"

 Conclusion (from the report on Flying fox control methods):